 On my way out of the flats where I live, I encounter the janitor, a slightly sleazy and shifty character who asks me to help me with some heavy rubbish bags.
 I can't afford the time it would take, so I shout out an apology as I dash past.
 Though I speed to the Ponderosa in my hatchback, it's already closed by the time I get there.

 Across the street is a smartly-dressed man with a moustache, a cap pulled down low, and tinted glasses.
 When he sees that I've noticed him, the man unconvincingly takes an interest in the window display of a computer shop.
 I start to walk away and, after twenty paces, glance back the way I came.
-The man is 'casually' moving the same way, looking intently of the windows of the shops he passes.
+The man is 'casually' moving the same way, looking intently at the windows of the shops he passes.
 I duck into an alleyway and quicken my pace, resolving not to look back again until I reach the end, but prepared to make a run for it if he really is following me.

 When I look again, there's no sign of him.
 But as I'm catching my breath, I sense somebody close by.
 It's Gerald Peterson.
 Whoever that is.
 He might have been introduced earlier if I'd made a different choice at some point, but here the book gives no explanation of who he is or how I know him.
 That's the bug to which I alluded earlier - the book's failure to give him an adequate introduction on at least one viable route.